Skip to content

 The tools we reviewed represent a genuine productivity improvement for the preparation side of teaching.
 Based on user-reported data and product research across four subject areas and three grade bands, time savings typically range from 45 minutes to two hours per day depending on how heavily teachers integrate AI into their content creation and feedback workflows.

-Comparing the two reviewed tools
+Comparing top tools

 MagicSchool